-All thrift stores require a little patience and strategy but the bins call for a little extra elbow grease.
+All thrift stores require a little patience and strategy but the Goodwill Outlet calls for a little extra elbow grease.
 You can find some serious gems digging through the bins.
 So where do you find them and how do you shop them?
-Read our tips below and tune into the podcast and watch how I shop the bins on my Instagram highlights.
+Read our tips below, tune into the podcast and watch how I shop the bins on my Instagram highlights.

 First, what are Goodwill Outlets aka “the bins?”